 \paragraph{Environment} A $5\times5$ arena.
 The middle column of arena can be blocked by a fence, a vertical obstacle that the pet cannot cross.
 The agent can cross it freely regardless of whether it is open or closed.
 The agent can open or close the fence by performing the corresponding action when visiting the lever location, at the left bottom corner.

-\paragraph{States} The system's state consists of the Cartesian product of agent´s location, pet’s location and binary state of the fence.
+\paragraph{States} The system's state consists of the Cartesian product of agent's location, pet’s location and binary state of the fence.
 So, the number of states is $1250$.
-For the sake of simplicity there is no internal states for the energy, and thus there are not terminal states.
+For the sake of simplicity there is no internal states for the energy, and thus there are not absorbing states.
 The initial states of the agent and pet at the start of each episode are the middle of the second column and the right lower corner of the arena, respectively.

-\paragraph{Actions} As in Sec. \ref{s:details_mouse} the agent's actions are movements to one of the 8 neighbour locations as well as staying on the current one.
-Additionally, if the agent is on the "lever" location, an additional action is available, namely to open or close the fence, depending on its previous state.
+\paragraph{Actions} As in Sec. \ref{sec:details_mouse} the agent's actions are movements to one of the 8 neighbour locations as well as staying on the current one.
+Additionally, if the agent is on the ``lever'' location, an additional action is available, namely to open or close the fence, depending on its previous state.

-\paragraph{Transitions} The pet has same available movements as the agent when the fence is open.
-The pet performs a random transition to any of the neighbour locations, or stay still, with the same probability.
+\paragraph{Transitions} The pet has the same available movements as the agent when the fence is open.
+The pet performs a random transition to any of the neighbour locations, or stays still, with the same probability.
 If the agent closes the fence, then the pet can only move on the side where it lies when closed.
 For simplicity, if the fence is closed by the agent when the pet lies in the middle column, then the pet can only move to the right or left locations such that it will be at one side of the fence in the next time step.

-\paragraph{Goal} The goal of the H agent is to maximize discounted action-state entropy using the iterative map in Eq. (\ref{eq_z_map_m}) with $\alpha=1$ and $\beta \in [0,1] $, parameters that measure the weight of action and state entropies, respectively.
+\paragraph{Goal} The goal of the MOP agent is to maximize discounted action-state entropy using the iterative map in Eq. (\ref{eq_z_map_m}) with $\alpha=1$ and $\beta \in [0,1] $, parameters that measure the weight of action and state entropies, respectively.
 As in the prey-predator example, we take advantage of the fact that given an action the physical transition of the agent is deterministic, while the physical transition of the pet is stochastic.
-Thus, the sum over successor states $j$ in Eq. (\ref{eq_z_map_m}) is a sum over the pet successor states.
+Thus, the product over successor states $j$ in Eq. (\ref{eq_z_map_m}) is a product over the pet successor states.

 \paragraph{Simulation details} We ran simulations for several values of $\beta$, from $0$ to $1$ in $0.1$ steps, to interpolate between pure action entropy ($\beta=0$) and action-state entropy ($\beta=1$).
 We measured the fraction of time the gate was open using episodes of $2000$ steps averaged over $70$ simulations for each $\beta$, shown in Fig \ref{fig:friendly_cat}.
 Heat-maps in that figure correspond to the occupation probability by the pet for $\beta=0$ (left panel) and $\beta=1$ (right panel) using an episode of $5000$ steps.